Learn what live chat is, how it works, and why businesses use it to provide instant customer support, increase engagement, and boost conversions.

 Live chat is not a convenience feature.
 It’s a revenue, retention, and satisfaction lever if deployed correctly.

-live chat benefits
+1) Customers prefer live chat

-73% of customers say live chat is their preferred support channel, above phone at 44% and email at 61%, primarily because of its immediacy and the ability to multitask during the interaction (Zoho SalesIQ, 2025).
+73% of customers say live chat is their preferred support channel, above phone at 44% and email at 61%, primarily because of its immediacy and the ability to multitask during the interaction (Zoho SalesIQ,).
 Among Millennial and Gen Z customers specifically, the preference is even stronger.
 63% of Millennials favor live chat over traditional channels for basic support queries.

-It reduces operational costs
+2) It reduces operational costs

 An experienced live chat agent can handle 4–6 simultaneous conversations, something impossible on a phone call or structured email response.
 This concurrent-handling capability means a smaller team can serve significantly higher volume at lower cost per interaction than phone-first operations.

-It drives conversions and revenue
+3) It drives conversions and revenue

-It builds brand loyalty
+4) It builds brand loyalty

 It increases customer satisfaction